 The mindset of active owners emphasizes long-term value creation through agility, entrepreneurial experimentation, and thoughtful diversification.
 It embraces new thinking, prudent consumption by the family and its company, and letting go of value-destroying and outdated activities in a timely way.
 These owners focus, most broadly, on growing and passing value in ways consistent with their values—whatever those may be.
 That is, the mission of the family enterprise from the owners’ perspective must be about growing and transmitting economic, social, and relational value while living by the values the family and enterprise determine are meaningful.
 We call this growing value through your values.

-Having an owner’s mindset means excelling at making four types of owner-level decisions:
+Having an owner’s mindset means excelling at making five types of owner-level decisions:

-- People in critical decision-making roles (including when to change people in key roles); and
+- Good bets on key People (including when to change people in key roles)

-All four are central to the long-term success of the family and its enterprise.
+All five are central to the long-term success of the family and its enterprise.

 Some active owners are capable of having the mindset of both an operator and an owner at once.
 Others readily embody just one, which is fine as long as they appreciate the value of the other.
 What you must avoid in ownership groups is one mindset—usually the operators’ mindset—becoming the religion of the group.
 When some owners or advisors point out that the industry is maturing or being disrupted, and the family business can’t succeed in such an environment, and that maybe, just maybe, it’s time to sell the family business and invest in new growth areas, they shouldn’t be branded as heretics.
 Owners need to appreciate the value of both perspectives.